bmcilhenny/chylingo/README.md

-Chylingo
+#Chylingo

-After getting rejected from Flatiron's in-person bootcamp, I knew I had to create something.
+After getting rejected from Flatiron's in-person bootcamp in July, I knew I had to create something.

 Something that a) worked but more importantly b) was fun to build.